 Experimental results

 The proposed method is implemented on top of VTM6.0 and evaluated according to VTM CTC configurations [2].
-The algorithm for weight searching in VTM6 is not changed, and only the part of bcw_idx coding is modified.
+The algorithm for weight searching in VTM6 is not changed (3 weights are searched in RA), and only the part of bcw_idx coding is modified.
 Table 2 shows the results of the proposed method.
-The experimental results reportedly show 0.02%/0.00% luma BD-rate changes with 100%/XX% and 101%/XX%, encoding and decoding run-time in RA/LDB configurations, respectively.
+The experimental results reportedly show 0.02%/0.00% luma BD-rate changes with 100%/100% and 101%/99%, encoding and decoding run-time in RA/LDB configurations, respectively.

+Table 3.
+Experimental results of the proposed method over VTM6.0